Game Framework

 Configuration Priority

-The CLI checks configuration in this order (highest to lowest priority):
+The CLI resolves authentication credentials in this order (highest to lowest):

 Token Expiration